SV3N77/portfolio-v2/projects/portfolio-v2.md

 This portfolio is an updated version of my previous portfolio using a more modern framework.
 It was an amazing experience using content layer to input data to my projects.
 To add a new project to this would be simple to just make a new markdown file.
-This is a major upgrade from my previous project which used HTML and CSS.
+This is a major upgrade from my previous project which used HTML and CSS where I just added html each time I needed to add a new project.

+I plan to update this portfolio for any future projects I might pursue.